 Moving the CA certificate to the system store on rooted devices

-This article covers AdGuard for Android, a multifunctional ad blocker that protects your device at the system level.
+This article is about AdGuard for Android, a multifunctional ad blocker that protects your device at the system level.
 To see how it works, download the AdGuard app

 AdGuard for Android can filter encrypted HTTPS traffic, thus blocking most ads and trackers on websites.
 On rooted devices, AdGuard also allows you to filter HTTPS traffic in apps.
 HTTPS filtering requires adding AdGuard's CA certificate to the list of trusted certificates.